 We expect our existing competitors and new entrants to the online learning market to continually evolve and improve their business models.
 If these or other market participants introduce new or improved delivery of online education and technology-enabled services that are more compelling or widely accepted than ours, our ability to grow our revenue and achieve profitability could suffer.
-Several new and existing companies in the online education industry provide or may provide offerings similar to what we offer on our platform, and these companies may pursue relationships with our instructors that may reduce, or stop altogether, the content our instructors produce for our platform.
+Several new and existing companies in the online education industry provide or may provide offerings similar to what we offer on our platform, and, despite any exclusivity arrangements we have with our instructors, these companies may nonetheless pursue relationships with our instructors that may reduce, or stop altogether, the content our instructors produce for our platform.
 In addition, customers may choose to continue using or develop their own online learning or training solutions in-house rather than pay for our platform.